larflows/func-flow/README.md

 ## Using referee (R interface)

 The R interface allows uploading from data frames and reading out results.
 For now, the variable EFF_DIR in referee.R must be set to the top-level func-flow directory.
-Also, the PYTHON_PATH variable must be set to the location of Python 3 (the script may not work with Python 2).
-Otherwise, the script should work out of the box.
+Python 3 must be used; if a virtual environment is being used, set VENV_PATH appropriately and uncomment the line that calls `use_virtualenv`.
+Otherwise, make sure PYTHON_PATH is set appropriately to use Python 3.
+The program will not work with Python 2.
+If dependencies were installed to the virtual env (following the instructions above), then the virtual env must be used as the dependencies will not have been installed globally.

 Multi-gage flow data can be uploaded through `upload_gagedata`, which requires a data frame with the columns `gage` (character), `data` (character - mm/dd/yyyy), and `flow` (cfs).
 The data for a single gage can be uploaded by using `write_input_df` and then